SharkLava/quick-and-dirty-arch-install-guide/README.md

 ## Partition the disks
 ##### Note: If you are installing Arch on an NVME drive you might see that your partitions are named like nvme0nX instead of sdaX.
 Use cfdisk to make your partitions.
 You will need an EFI partition at the start of your disk(sda1) of at least 500Mb Set its type as ESP.
 Allocate the rest of the drive to your root partition(I know, I know seperate home drive but it isn't *required* to have a functional machine).
-Set it to primary and ext4 and select write to write changed to the drive(Don't Fprget to mark it with the boot flag!).
+Set it to primary and ext4 and select write to write changed to the drive(Don't Forget to mark it with the boot flag!).
 Now select quit.
 ## Format the boot partition
 ```
 mkfs.fat -F32 /dev/sda1